Information about the Education minor (Dutch minor Leren Lesgeven) is only available in Dutch. More about the education minor can be found here.

 - What role is to be played in all of this by governments - on national, regional and international levels?

 As part of the International Grand Challenges, globalization processes will be discussed.
 Cultural differences and internationalization of companies, universities and NGO’s are becoming increasingly important.
 However, what exactly do we mean when talking about globalization?
 Is the world getting smaller?
 Is the role of Western countries diminishing and are emerging countries, such as China and India, taking over the role of Western countries?
 What will be the role of Africa and Latin America in the future?
-More information on these and other topics can be found in the brochure.

 Short explanation of the five versions